Kim-Yukyung/2023_Algorithm/Sweet Nap/problem.md

 ## Problem
-Student J likes to nap during the day,
-<br> but her schedule is so busy that she doesn't have many chances to do so.
+Student J likes to nap during the day, but her schedule is so busy that she doesn't have many chances to do so.
 <br> Write a program to help her with the task.

 ## Input